Nulleye/Spotify_streamer/README.md

 It also allows to play a **30 seconds preview** of each track using a nice player view.
 The player also has a sticky notification that can be used to explore and play the artist tracks while using another application.

+It has been built from scratch and requires the course **Developing Andorid Apps: Fundamentals**.

 ## Improvements

 An immediate improvement to this project is to support Spotify account settings to allow complete song play and not only 30 seconds preview.